Is this a ticketed show?

 Access Fringe Children and Young People ticketing scheme

 This scheme, run by the Edinburgh Festival Fringe Society in collaboration with the City of Edinburgh Council, provides free tickets for Fringe events to children and young people in the Edinburgh care system many of whom would otherwise have little access to the Fringe.
 There is no pressure to take part, however ticking 'yes' will mean that you, as the show organiser, will be asked to provide an amount of tickets per dateline in your show's registration form.
-We recommend a minimum of 6 to a maximum of 12 per performance, but you can include more.
+We recommend a minimum of 6 to a maximum of 12 per performance, but you can include more or less to a minimum of 2.
 These tickets are not ringfenced and do not sit outside of your Fringe allocation of tickets so they will never go unsold.
 This selection of tickets will come out of your Fringe box office allocation of tickets.
 You should ensure your venue is aware of how many tickets and on which days you will be offering these comps across your run.

 The age range covers very young children up to the age of 26 and can include their carers, so your show/s can be any medium/theme/format/genre and have potential appeal to this audience.